Featured Photo

 The Weir in Winter

-This image was printed as one of a series of postcards produced by James McCann of Mill Street.
+This view of Baltinglass Mill taken circa 1900, complete with mill wheel, was one of a series of postcards produced by James McCann of Mill Street.
 The mill was originally built by the Cistercians who first came to the area in the twelfth century.
-It was partially burned during 1798; the then owner was Humphrey French.
+It was partially burned during 1798.
 In time the mill passed into the ownership of one of the two Chandlee brothers.
-There were two Chandlee brothers who were married to two Shackleton sisters (both families were Quakers); the other brother ran a business in Baltinglass in the premises now known as Gillespies.
 Edward Morrin of Crookstown, Ballitore took over the mill as tenant in 1888.
-His son Peter Morrin expanded the business , adding more grain stores down through the years.
+His son Peter Morrin expanded the business, adding more grain stores down through the years.